alphapie77/CoughTestVoiceCollector/docs/RESEARCH_METHODOLOGY.md

 5. Ensure platform scalability for large-scale studies

 ### 1.3 Research Questions
-1. How can web technologies be leveraged to create a standardized cough data collection platform?
+1. How can web technologies be leveraged to create a standardized cough audio data collection platform?
-2. What metadata parameters are essential for medical audio research validation?
+2. What metadata parameters are essential for cough audio research validation?
 3. How can data integrity be maintained throughout the collection and export process?
-4. What are the optimal audio recording specifications for research purposes?
+4. What are the optimal cough recording specifications for research purposes?

 ---